Exponential moments of affine processes: Applications in mathematical finance

-\section{Applications in Mathematical Finance}
+\section{Applications in mathematical finance}

-This section presents applications of our main results, Theorem \ref{thm:main_results} and Theorem \ref{thm:main_complex}, to mathematical finance in the spirit of \cite[Section~13]{Duffie2003}.
-We consider the following generic setup: A traded asset $S$ is modeled by the exponential of an affine factor process $X$ with state space $D$, i.e. $S = e^{\scal{\theta}{X}}$ for some $\theta \in \RR^d$.
+This section presents applications of our main results, Theorems \ref{thmm:main_results} and~\ref{thmm:main_complex}, to mathematical finance in the spirit of Duffie, Filipovi{\'c} and Schachermayer (\citeyear{Duffie2003}), Section~13.
+We consider the following generic setup: A traded asset $S$ is modeled by the exponential of an affine factor process $X$ with state space $D$, that is, $S = e^{\langle{\theta},{X}\rangle}$ for some $\theta \in\RR^d$.
 Moreover, bond prices are given through an affine short rate model of the form

 where $l\in\mathbb R$ and $\lambda\in\mathbb R^d$.
-This setup includes in particular affine term structure models of interest rates (\cite{cir85}, \cite{duffiekan96,daisingleton00}, etc.), affine stochastic volatility models (\cite{Heston1993}, \citet{Bates2000}, \cite{Barndorff2001}, etc.) and combinations with possible correlation of short rate and asset prices.
-Also credit risk can be included, when $r_t$ is interpreted as a superposition of a risk-free short rate and an affine default intensity process (cf. \cite{lando1998}).
-Moreover, we can cover a setup with multiple possibly dependent assets simply by setting $S^i = \exp{\scal{\theta_i}{X}}$ for different $\theta_i \in \RR^d$.
-For most applications the measures $(\PP^x)_{x \in D}$ should be considered risk-neutral measures, although there are few cases where also the behaviour under the physical measure is of relevance.
+This setup includes, in particular, affine term structure models of interest rates [\citet{cir85}, \citet{duffiekan96,daisingleton00}, etc.], affine stochastic volatility models [\citet{Heston1993}, \citet{Bates2000}, \citet{Barndorff2001}, etc.] and combinations with possible correlation of short rate and asset prices.
+Also credit risk can be included, when $r_t$ is interpreted as a superposition of a risk-free short rate and an affine default intensity process; cf. \citet{lando1998}.
+Moreover, we can cover a setup with multiple possibly dependent assets simply by setting $S^i = \exp{\langle{\theta_i},{X}\rangle}$ for different $\theta _i \in\RR^d$.
+For most applications the measures $(\PP^x)_{x \in D}$ should be considered risk-neutral measures, although there are few cases where also the behavior under the physical measure is of relevance.
 Many problems of interest can be reduced to determining the $\mathcal F_t$-conditional expectations